julelang/manual/src/std/io.md

 	N: i64    // max bytes remaining
 }
 ```
 Reads from R but limits the amount of data returned to just N bytes\.
 Each call to Read updates N to reflect the new amount remaining\.
-Read returns EOF when N &lt;= 0 or when the underlying R returns EOF\.
+Read throws EOF when N &lt;= 0 or when the underlying R throws EOF\.

 ### Implemented Traits